MerryMoose/ref-hacker/README.md

 # Reference Hacker
-A repository of programming language references.
+A repository of references, cheat sheets, and other useful information.

 ## Programming Languages